Review Sheet -- Test 2 (Week 6) Biology 1224 -- Entomology; James Adams

 Mating occurs on host (a few are parthenogenetic); eggs laid a few at a time (WHY?).

-Amblycera and Ischnocera -- the biting lice (mandibulate); often classified as Mallophaga
+Amblycera (horizontally) and Ischnocera (vertically oriented mandibles) -- the biting lice.

-Similar in appearance to psocids, with similar mouthparts, including maxillary rods.
+Similar in appearance to psocids, with similar mouthparts, including maxillary rods; mostly on

 Mouthparts with stabbing stylets, withdrawn into a pouch in the head capsule when not in use.